2 Conceptual solution: A ‘canonical’ URL

 3.1 Google Webmaster Tools

-Google Webmaster Tools is a great tool for identifying duplicate content..
-If you go into Google Webmaster Tools for your site, check under Diagnostics -> HTML Suggestions, and you’ll see this:
+Google Webmaster Tools is a great tool for identifying duplicate content.
+If you go into Google Webmaster Tools for your site, check under Search Appearance » HTML Improvements, and you’ll see this:

 3.2 Searching for titles or snippets

 There are several search operators that are very helpful for cases like these.
-If you wanted to find all the URLs on your site that contain your Keyword X article, you’d type the following search phrase into Google:
+If you’d want to find all the URLs on your site that contain your keyword X article, you’d type the following search phrase into Google:

 site:example.com intitle:"Keyword X"